 To take a glance on the same,

-Readers who have read the Circuit Theory book will recognize the transfer function as being the impedance, admittance, impedance ratio of a voltage divider or the admittance ratio of a current divider.
+admittance, impedance ratio of a voltage divider or the admittance ratio

 So, now we will consider that our theater, which we were discussing last time, is H(s) (obviously it's larger than the box above ;) ).
 Now, out input will be sound signal, let's say music played on loudspeaker, and the output is the sound with the reverberation.